Kanban Fundamentals & the “Kanban vs Scrum” Decision Tree

 PracticePurpose

-Manage flowMeasure lead/cycle time; optimize stability
+Manage flowMeasure lead/cycle time; stabilize the system before accelerating it.

-Make policies explicitRemove ambiguity; foster autonomy
+Make policies explicitRemove ambiguity; enable autonomy; reduce “hidden rules.”

 Kanban’s Key Metrics & Tools

-• Lead time vs Cycle time; know how long customers really wait.
+• Lead time vs cycle time; know how long customers really wait.

 • WIP; your operational thermostat.